 Different Insurance Options For Memory Care

 First of all, we recommend keeping any existing health care or insurance plans active that may help meet your loved one’s care needs.
-Various insurance policies – including Medicare, private insurance, a group employee plan, retiree health coverage, disability insurance, veterans benefits or long-term care insurance – may help pay for care.
+Various insurance policies – including private insurance, a group employee plan, retiree health coverage, disability insurance, veterans benefits or long-term care insurance – may help pay for care.

 - Employee or Retiree Health Plan: If an individual is diagnosed with Alzheimer’s or other forms of dementia long before turning 65, they may be eligible for coverage through private insurance – either a group employee or retiree health plan may help pay for some expenses.